 - Lunenburg Walking Tours – Check out this company for some of their great tour options from daily walking tours to spooky ghost tours in the evenings.
 Be sure to see if they are running their new special tour called Lunenburg Distilled (see below).

 One of the most unforgettable experiences we enjoyed during our Nova Scotia travels and road trip was the Lunenburg Distilled experience.
 Learn about the rum-running history of Lunenburg during the prohibition period in this immersive culinary experience.
-Visit the floating rum distillery on the water, sample local delicacies, enjoy a private tasting at Ironworks Distillery and relax while dining multi-course meal on the Theresa E. Connor schooner.
+Visit the floating rum distillery on the water, sample local delicacies, enjoy a private tasting at Ironworks Distillery and relax while dining a multi-course meal on the Theresa E. Connor schooner.

 All of this takes place while learning the history, understanding the local culture, and eating an extraordinary meal.